QP/C 8.1.3

 Q_REQUIRE(ptr != nullptr); // <=== precondition assertion

-// the following code can safely assume that 'ptr' is not nullptr
+// The following code can safely assume that 'ptr' is not nullptr

 ptr->foo = ...